jeroennoten/Laravel-AdminLTE/docs/sections/configuration/menu.md

 ]
 ```

+> [!Note]
+> The example above sets the **`restricted`** attribute on the item.
+It is the internal flag the package reads to decide whether an item is rendered: any item carrying `'restricted' => true` is dropped from the menu, whatever the reason your filter had.
+The shipped `GateFilter` sets exactly the same flag, so your own filter integrates with the rest of the pipeline without any extra work.

 ## Dynamic Menu Config

 It is also possible to configure the menu dynamically at runtime, for example in the boot method of any service provider or from a controller.
 You can add new menu items at the end of the menu, before or after a specific menu item, and also inside a menu item as a submenu item.
 You can use this feature when your menu is not created statically, for example when it depends on your database or the locale configuration.

 It is also possible to combine both approaches, a static configured menu with dynamics modifications.
 The menu will simply be concatenated and the order of the service providers will determine the order in the menu.

+The dynamic configuration is done from a listener of the **`BuildingMenu`** event that this package dispatches, which hands you a **menu builder** object on its `$menu` property.
+The [events](/sections/overview/events#buildingmenu) page shows the two places a listener can live on a **Laravel 12** application; the examples below only show the body of the listener.

 The available menu builder methods are: